openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### 2026 Financial Forecast

-We have forecasted a total of $450,000 USD in fundraising which consists of commitments from our Platinum and Gold Members Microsoft and Igalia, an investment from the Sovereign Tech Agency.
+We have forecasted a total of $450,000 USD in fundraising which consists of commitments from our Platinum and Gold Members Microsoft and Igalia, and an investment from the Sovereign Tech Agency.
 Like in 2025, we anticipate about $10,000 USD in community donations from Open Collective and GitHub Sponsors.
 Throughout 2025, in all but one week an individual donated to Open Web Docs!
 Thank you so much!
 While these smaller donations won't pay our salaries, they allow us to afford in-person meetings, such as the annual W3C TPAC conference.

 Our forecasted expenses for 2026 are once again down from 2025 to about $600,000 USD.
 That said, OWD is forecasting a budget deficit for 2026.
 We're working on closing this $140,000 USD gap with additional grant applications, special project funding, and new member support.
 Becoming a supporting member of Open Web Docs offers benefits in addition to supporting core web platform documentation and engineering. **If your organization would be interested in helping us close this short deficit by becoming a [Member](https://openwebdocs.org/membership/) or making a one-time [donation](https://opencollective.com/open-web-docs/donate?interval=oneTime&amount=500&name=&legalName=&email=), please email [florian@openwebdocs.org](mailto:florian@openwebdocs.org).**